eduardofilo/RG350_adam_image/README.md

 If new chipsets are incorporated into the system in the future, they will be listed in the directory `/lib/modules/5.15.0-rc6-opendingux/kernel/drivers/net/wireless/`

-#### 10: I have loaded ROMs on the external card but they do not show up in SimpleMenu
+#### 10: Why don't appear in SimpleMenu the ROMs I just loaded onto the external card?

 There are several things to keep in mind so that the ROMs are displayed: